oroinc/documentation/user_guide/create_entity_fields.rst

   - Move it up and down around the list: drag the option by the |IcMove| icon next to the option value.

-  - Delete it: click the cross next to the option value.
+  - Delete it: click the :guilabel:`X` next to the option value.
 Please note that if you delete an option when editing a field, the option will be removed from all the records in the system (where applicable).

 - The select and multi-select fields cannot be defined as an identity field for